-- 1. In order to be certified landfill operator, an applicant mustshall take and pass a written examination given by the department or its authorized representative. - 2.
-The department shall charge certification fees of twenty-five_fifty dollars for initial certification and fifteen_twenty-five dollars for annual renewal. - 3.
-An individual desiring to attend the training session and take the certification examination shall file and submit the fee and application form at least thirty days before the scheduled training and certification session.
+- 1. In order to be certified as a municipal waste-landfill operator, an applicant must take and pass a written examination given by the department or its authorized representative. - 2.
+The department shall charge certification fees of twenty-five dollars for initial certification and fifteen dollars for annual renewal. - An individual desiring to attend the training session and take the certification examination shall file and submit the fee and application form at least thirty days before the scheduled training and certification session.

-History: Effective January 1, 2019; amended effective July 1, 2020; General Authority: NDCC 23.1-08-03; S.L.
-2017, ch.
-199, § 1 Law Implemented: NDCC 23.1-08-03, 23.1-08-15; S.L.
+Law Implemented: NDCC 23.1-08-03, 23.1-08-15; S.L.
 2017, ch.
 199, § 23